← Back to 史記

 68

-In the next year's winter, the Son of Heaven performed the suburban sacrifice at Yong and discussed, saying, 'Now I personally perform the suburban sacrifice to the Supreme God, but Hou Tu has no sacrifice.
-Then the rites are not reciprocal.'
+In the winter of the following year, after performing the suburban sacrifice at Yong, the Son of Heaven said, "I personally sacrifice to Shangdi, yet Houtu has no offering.
+In that case the rites are not matched."
 The officials, with the Grand Scribe and the sacrifice official Kuan Shu, discussed, saying, 'For heaven and earth, the sacrificial animals' horns are like cocoon and millet.
 Now Your Majesty personally sacrifices to Hou Tu.
 Hou Tu should be at a round hill in the middle of a marsh, and five altars should be made.
 Each altar should have one yellow calf as a great sacrificial animal set.
 After the sacrifice, they should be completely buried, and those following the sacrifice should wear yellow on their upper clothing.'
 Therefore, the Son of Heaven then went east and began to establish the Hou Tu sacrifice at Fen Yin Wei hill, as Kuan Shu and others had discussed.
 The emperor personally looked and bowed, like the rites for the Supreme God.
 After the rites were completed, the Son of Heaven proceeded to Xingyang and then returned.
 Passing through Luoyang, he issued an edict that said: 'The Three Dynasties are distant and cut off, too far removed to preserve.
 Let thirty li of land be granted to a descendant of Zhou as the Lord of Zhou Zi Nan, so that he may honor the sacrifices of his ancestors.'
 That year, the Son of Heaven began touring the commanderies and counties, gradually making his way toward Mount Tai.

 69